Citation, DOI & article data

 The lesions are a mass of fibrin formed secondary to thrombosis.
-They dissect and form a subchorionic thrombohematoma which ultimately causes stripping of the choriconic plate away from the villous spaces.
+They dissect and form a subchorionic thrombohematoma which ultimately causes stripping of the chorionic plate away from the villous spaces.

-- may be seen as a multiloculated, thick subchorionic haematoma
+- may be seen as a multiloculated, thick subchorionic hematoma

 Fetal demise may occur if the placental circulation is affected significantly

-It was first described by Carl Breus : Austrian obstetrician in 1892 2.
+It was first described by Carl Breus, an Austrian obstetrician, in 1892 2.

 - 1. Shanklin DR, Scott JS.
 Massive subchorial thrombohaematoma (Breus' mole).
 Br J Obstet Gynaecol.
 1975;82 (6): 476-87. - Pubmed citation

 - 2. Fisteag-kiprono L, Foster K, Mckenna D et-al. Antenatal sonographic diagnosis of massive subchorionic hematoma: a case report.
 J Reprod Med.
 2005;50 (3): 219-21. - Pubmed citation

 - 3. Linthwaite R. Subchorial Hematoma Mole (Breus' Mole).
 JAMA.
 1963;186 (9): 867-869. doi:10.1001/jama.1963.63710090017020b